Slash (musician): Personal life

+Family

+On October 10, 1992, Slash married model-actress Renée Suran in Marina del Rey, California.
+They divorced in late 1997 after five years of marriage.

-Slash's drummer son London Hudson debuted his band Suspect208 in late 2020.
+Slash married Perla Ferrar on October 15, 2001, in Hawaii.
+They have two sons.
+Slash filed for divorce from Ferrar in August 2010, but the couple reconciled two months later.
+In December 2014, he again filed for divorce.
+Slash's son London debuted his band Suspect208 in late 2020.
 The band also featured Robert Trujillo's son Tye Trujillo on bass, and Scott Weiland's son Noah Weiland on vocals.
 Slash promoted the band on his social media accounts.

+Slash is currently in a relationship with Meegan Hodges whom he first dated in 1989 and reconnected with in 2015.

 Philanthropy

 Slash is an honorary board member of Little Kids Rock, a national nonprofit that works to restore and rejuvenate music education programs in disadvantaged public schools.
 He has visited Little Kids Rock students, jammed with them, and donated instruments and his time.
-Slash's passion for music is evident in his charity as well as his art.
-"Being a musician is good for the character because it teaches you a lot about discipline", Slash said.
-"I think it's a great creative outlet."

 Slash has been recognized for his longtime contributions to establishing environmental welfare programs.
 He is a board trustee of the Greater Los Angeles Zoo Association, and has long supported the Los Angeles Zoo and zoos around the world.
 Slash's love of reptiles was, for many years, a notable aspect of his public persona, with several of his many snakes appearing with him in music videos and photoshoots, until the birth of his first son in 2002 impelled him to find a new home for his collection.

 Legal issues

-In 1985, Slash and Axl Rose were charged with statutory rape after Rose slept with a 15 year-old girl named Michelle.
+In 1985, Slash and Axl Rose were charged with felony statutory rape after Rose had sex with a 15-year-old girl in the recording studio.
 Both went into hiding to avoid the police and the charges were dropped several weeks later due to lack of evidence.
+The accuser later stated she dropped the charges after Rose apologized to her.

 Slash was arrested in July 1999 for allegedly assaulting his then-girlfriend.